MichaelCurrin/jekyll-actions-quickstart/README.md

     $ bundle config set --local path vendor/bundle
     $ bundle install
     ```
-    If you like `make` on Linux or macOS, then simply run this instead:
+    If you use `make` on Linux or macOS, then simply run this instead:
     ```sh
     $ make install
     ```